PaulleDemon/Email-automation/readme.md

 ### Deployment:

-If you are deploying on Render, Railway, Digital Ocean, You will be required to fire up different services.
+If you are deploying on Render, Railway, or Digital Ocean, You will be required to fire up different services.
 One for web other for celery.

 You can make use of Railway to deploy your own instance.